The tooth fairy will have a new stop to make at The Verber Dental Group’s new Cumberland Valley Pediatric Dentistry opening May 2021.

 The office will open in May 2021 to kids of all ages.
 Dr. Jacqueline Caster, a Mechanicsburg native, will be the managing dentist.

-“As a pediatric dentist, I am looking forward to providing extraordinary dental care to children in the community in which I grew and making a positive impact in the lives of my patients,” said Dr. Jacqueline Caster.
+“As a pediatric dentist, I am looking forward to providing extraordinary dental care to children in the community in which I grew up and making a positive impact in the lives of my patients,” said Dr. Jacqueline Caster.

 Dr. Caster attended Trinity High School in Camp Hill and furthered her education by earning her Doctor of Pharmacy degree from Duquesne University Mylan School of Pharmacy in Pittsburgh.
 She then attended Midwestern University College of Dental Medicine in Glendale, Arizona earning her Doctor of Dental Medicine degree.
 After graduation, Dr. Caster went on to complete a General Practice Residency at Advocate Illinois Masonic Medical Center in Chicago, Illinois where she discovered her passion for providing dental care to children as well as medically complex patients.
 She completed her pediatric dentistry residency program at the Children’s Hospital of Philadelphia and the University of Pennsylvania School of Dental Medicine while serving as chief resident her last year.